placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/components/bing-search/README.md

 | :-- | :-- | :-- |
 | [`existingResourceId`](#parameter-existingresourceid) | string | Existing Bing Grounding account resource ID to reuse instead of creating a new one. |

-### Parameter: `account_name`
+### Parameter: `accountName`

-Required when `enableBingSearchConnection` is true.
 The name of the Azure Cognitive Services account to be used for the Bing Search tool.
+Required if `enableBingSearchConnection` is true.

 - Required: Yes
 - Type: string

 ### Parameter: `bingConnectionName`

-Required when `enableBingSearchConnection` is true.
 The name to assign to the Bing Search connection in the project.
+Required if `enableBingSearchConnection` is true.

 - Required: No
 - Type: string